 With fewer deals to go around, many markets experiencing a downshift and more agents than ever, it makes business sense to reach for the fundamentals.
 That’s why at Inman, we’re going Back to Basics with curated throwbacks to some of our most-read stories as well as new insights from agents in the field — all culminating in Inman’s Playbook for the Fall Market, a two-day virtual event that you should make plans to attend.

 This article was last updated August 31, 2022

 Investing your time to create videos for your business is a no-brainer.
 Trying to figure out how to film, edit or hire someone to help you is part of the formula for success to go from search to selection by picky consumers.

-According to Cisco, by 2022, videos will make up 82 percent of all consumer internet traffic.
-The amount of video consumption continues to accelerate, as we’re at new heights with the pandemic and more work from home than ever.
+According to Cisco, this year, videos will make up 82 percent of all consumer internet traffic.
+The amount of video consumption continues to accelerate as we’re at new heights with the pandemic and more work from home than ever.

 Let’s be honest, you know you should create more video content to reach those would-be clients, but where do you start?
 Here, I’ll break down how to identify content your future clients will love, create videos that will catch their attention, and post them for maximum exposure.

 How to identify the content your ideal clients will love

 Here’s a simple process to find your first or next three videos to shoot:

 - Search “(city similar to your market) real estate” on YouTube: By entering this in the search bar, you will immediately see the top trending videos for that search term.
 A few of these top videos will be from real estate agents.

 - Click on the link to the agent’s YouTube page: Instead of clicking on the video link, click on the hyperlink to the agent’s YouTube page.
 Here is where the data mining begins.